ravindra181229/mysql/README.md

 # mysql
-#this are the different different sloutions for mysql assignment for ineuron
+#this are the different different sloutions for mysql assignment FOR ME TO PRACTICE